night-crawler/django-chant/README.rst

 ``django-chant`` is a chat via pure websockets and tornado.

-At this moment it's not a standalone chat application, but it can easily be extracted: use `chant` folder in your project.
+At this moment it's not a standalone chat application, but it can easily be extracted from project root: use `chant` folder in your project.

 DEMO: http://django-chant.force.fm/
-(use openid auth only)
+(openid auth only)

 Features
 ========